 The most visited and easiest to reach section of the Great Wall sits at Badaling.
 Due to a direct bus line from the central area of Beijing, this part of the wall can be reached via public transportation quite easily, and thus draws in a large crowd.
 This section of the wall is also well restored and offers many conveniences to distract you from the wall itself.
 Here you will find food vendors, restaurants, hotels, a cinema displaying a historical overview, a large museum, various roller coaster rides and cable cars, and the list goes on.
 Expect crowds, especially from Chinese tourists.

 This section is also good for kids because of the rides and other attractions.
 Another reason why this section is popular is wheelchair accessibility.
 The wall itself is made up of smooth stones that are easy to walk along with some ramps, stairs, and cable cars to take you up and down.

 At the entrance area of Badaling are restaurants and hotels.
-Expect crowds and a lack of authenticity.
+Expect large crowds, souvenir shops, hawkers, and a lack of authenticity.